Types of Molding and Trim That Can Dress Up the Rooms of Your Cincinnati Home

 Decorative molding adds character and can dress up your room, emphasize a certain design style or finish a look.
 Various types of molding and trim can be found around windows and doors, around the top or bottom edge of a wall or even toward the middle at chair-back height.

-If you’re thinking of adding different types of molding and trim, you have a world of choices to compliment the décor of your greater Cincinnati home.
+If you’re thinking of adding different types of molding and trim, you have a world of choices to complement the décor of your greater Cincinnati home.
 Here are just some of the possibilities:

 - Baseboards generally measure three to five inches and are found at the base of walls, where the wall and floor meet.
 The baseboard is often finished with rounded trim.